Kafr 'Ana: British Mandate period

-State of Israel
+1948 war and destruction

-The village of Kafr 'Ana was depopulated in the weeks leading up to the 1948 Arab–Israeli War, during the Haganah's offensive Mivtza Hametz (Operation Hametz) 28–30 April 1948.
+The inhabitants and militiamen of Kafr 'Ana fled in the weeks leading up to the 1948 Arab–Israeli War, during the Haganah's offensive Mivtza Hametz (Operation Hametz) 28–30 April 1948.
 This operation was held against a group of villages east of Jaffa, including Kafr 'Ana.
 According to the preparatory orders, the objective was for "opening the way [for Jewish forces] to Lydda".
-Though there was no explicit mention of the prospective treatment of the villagers, the order spoke of "cleansing the area" [tihur hashetah].
-The final operational order stated: "Civilian inhabitants of places conquered would be permitted to leave after they are searched for weapons."
+The initial order made no explicit mention of the prospective treatment of the villagers and the order spoke of "cleansing the area" [tihur hashetah].
+However, the final operational order stated: "Civilian inhabitants of places conquered would be permitted to leave after they are searched for weapons."
+During the operation, "the inhabitants and militiamen [sic] panicked and fled with the approach of the Haganah columns or as the rounds began to fall".

+Historian Saleh Abdel Jawad writes that indiscriminate killings occurred when the village was occupied on 4 May 1948, resulting in the deaths of ten civilians.

+The village was destroyed shortly after 13 September 1948.

-On 23 September 1948 General Avner named Kafr 'Ana as a suitable village for resettlement for new Jewish immigrants ("olim") to Israel.
-Today, the modern Israeli city, Or Yehuda, is built upon the lands formerly belonging to Kafr 'Ana and Saqiya village and Kheiriya village.
-Or Yehuda was founded in 1950, on village land, south of the village site.
+On 23 September 1948 Israeli General Avner named Kafr 'Ana as a suitable village for resettlement for new Jewish immigrants ("olim") to Israel.
+Today, the modern Israeli city of Or Yehuda, established in 1950, exists upon the lands formerly belonging to the villages of Kafr 'Ana, Saqiya and Kheiriya.

 In 1992 the village site was described: "Part of the site is a vacant lot.
 On other parts, olive trees grow, along with cypress and eucalyptus trees that have been planted by the residents of the Israeli settlements.
 No traces of the old houses can be discerned.
 Apartment buildings and a small park have been built on the surrounding land."